REGULATIONS FOR EUROHOCKEY CLUB COMPETITIONS (OUTDOORS) EURO HOCKEY LEAGUE (MEN) – SEPTEMBER 2019

 10.2 If it proves impossible to accommodate practice by all teams on the pitch prior to their match then the host club must arrange for another practice pitch in the area, which should be as similar as possible to the tournament pitch.

-10.3 If a team requests additional practice/training facilities, over and above that specified above, then the host club shall use their best endeavours to assist them but, if the host club have to hire an alternative venue for this purpose then this shall be at the expense of the team requiring the additional facilities.
+10.3 If a team requests additional practice/training facilities, over and above that specified above, then organisers shall use their best endeavours to assist them subject to payment by the team making the request of any actual costs incurred by the host club for water, lights etc. NB If the organisers have to hire an alternative venue for this purpose then this shall also be at the expense of the team making the request.

 11 Team Entry

-11.1 Clubs playing in the EHL must submit to EHF their list of 26 players (maximum of 21 field players and up to 5 goalkeepers) from which their team will be selected throughout the season’s EHL and for each round for which they are qualified to play.
+11.1 Clubs playing in the EHL must submit to EHF their list of 29 players (minimum of 5 goalkeepers) from which their team will be selected throughout the season’s EHL and for each round for which they are qualified to play, provided regulation 5.1 of the FIH General Tournament Regulations is adhered to.

-11.2 The list of players for those competing in Round 1, certificated by the National Association to confirm the eligibility of the players listed, must be received by the EHF by 15 September prior to the commencement of Round 1 of the EHL competition.
-For failure to send the list of players to EHF by the deadline date, the National Association will be subject to a penalty to be decided by EHF.
+11.2 The list of players for those competing in KO16, certificated by the National Association to confirm the eligibility of the players listed, must be entered into the AltiusRT system by the National Association by 15 September prior to the commencement of KO16 of the EHL competition.
+A PDF of the Team Registration Report, which can be downloaded as soon as the team is entered into AltiusRT, must be sent to the EHF by the National Association and must be received by the EHF by 15 September.
+For failure to enter the team list into the AltiusRT system and send the Team Registration Report to the EHF by 15 September, the National Association will be subject to a penalty to be decided by the EHF.
 Once a list has been submitted, no further changes will be allowed.
-The list of players for the 12 teams who are waived through to Round 2, certificated by the National Association to confirm the eligibility of the players listed, must be received by the EHF by 1 November prior to the commencement of Round 2 of the EHL competition.
-For failure to send the list of players to EHF by the deadline date, the National Association will be subject to a penalty to be decided by EHF.
+The list of players for the 4 teams who are waived through to the Final8, certificated by the National Association to confirm the eligibility of the players listed, must be entered into the AltiusRT system by the National Association by 1 November prior to the commencement of the Final8 of the EHL competition.
+A PDF of the Team Registration Report, which can be downloaded as soon as the team is entered into AltiusRT, must be sent to the EHF by the National Association and must be received by the EHF by 1 November.
+For failure to enter the team list into the AltiusRT system and send the Team Registration Report to the EHF by 1 November, the National Association will be subject to a penalty to be decided by the EHF.
 Once a list has been submitted, no further changes will be allowed.

-11.5 Unlike the 26 players (who shall be as shown on the original list submitted to the EHF), the team manager, coach and support staff for a club may be changed from one round/event to another, provided the names of the current staff appear on the list submitted at the Tournament Briefing Meeting.
+11.5 Unlike the 29 players (who shall be as shown on the original list submitted to the EHF), the team manager, coach and support staff for a club may be changed from one round/event to another, provided the names of the current staff appear on the list submitted at the Event Briefing Meeting.

-11.6 As of the 2016-2017 season, the EHF requires that all participating athletes in EHL, EHCC and Trophy tournaments complete an anti-doping education program as part of hockey’s commitment to anti-doping.
+11.6 The EHF requires that all participating athletes in EHL complete an anti-doping education program as part of hockey’s commitment to anti-doping.
 All participants must complete the WADA ALPHA course or a NADO course and the certificates and the list of players who have completed the course must be sent by the National Association to the EHF.
 The deadline date for submitting the certificates to the EHF is the same date as that for submitting the team entry list.
-Please note that the failure of any player() to complete an education programme will result in a sanction for the National Association and the player(s) not being allowed to participate until they have submitted the form.
+Please note that the failure of any player(s) to complete an education programme will result in a sanction for the National Association and the player(s) not being allowed to participate until they have submitted the form.
+A certificate is valid for 2 years from the date of completion.

 12 Advertising on Umpires/Officials Uniforms and team kit